chickenfan/chickenfan/README.md

-I liek coed on c/c++ dna jvm lungauges
+I liek progeme on c/c++ dna jvm lungauges

+Translation Lol:

+I like to programme in c/c++ and JVM languages